A comedogenic substance is homemade

 That's a question I get a lot.
 Oils in particular have a reputation for causing pimples.
 Comedogenic ingredients can be found in all possible categories such as emulsifiers, consistency enhancers and even surfactants.
 On the other hand, many oils are not comedogenic at all.
 The claims "oil-free" and "non-comedogenic" are two completely different things.
 It is therefore not true that oil basically clogs the pores.
 Your skin actually needs lipids to function properly.

 💡 By the way, there are oils especially for impure skin.
 They have an antibacterial effect and regulate sebum production.
-For example, discover the FIVE face oil for impure skin with black cumin oil - that is even a own article dedicated.
+For example, discover the Five Facial oil for blemished skin with Black cumin oil – he even has a own article.

 Are rich oils more likely to be comedogenic?